Kristina01111000/Drws_site/README.md

 https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ change the links out pages text to tie into what the buttons say, add it to the header to the linked page https://growingholistically.com/self-renewal-system/ remove the free section in there Also switch the self renewal topics to
-Search free in the site and remove it on all the pages Email sarah and sydney about bios, images, and vimeo videos Change the homepage video to the vimeo version when it is ready On homepage switch the “so much to discover link” to go to the getting started page Add a few new places to join here on the homepage?
-Try adding 2, one that just say join here

 Code- FIRSTSESSION  FOR $150 OFF.